Skip to main content

 • Ceremony and Venue.
 Expenses related to the funeral ceremony, memorial service, or visitation, including venue rental, floral arrangements, and printed materials.
 Average cost: $1,000 to $3,000.

 • Cemetery or Cremation Costs.
 Charges for burial plots, crypts, niches, cremation services, and related fees.
-Average cost for burial: $2,000 to $4,000; average cost for cremation: $1,000 to $3,000.
+The average cost for burial is $2,000 to $4,000; the average cost for cremation is $1,000 to $3,000.

 • Headstone or Marker.
 The cost of a headstone, grave marker, or plaque for the deceased's final resting place.
 Average cost: $1,000 to $3,000.